hu-macsy/lama_old/src/doc/user/lecture.rst

 system, how to solve it and how to run it on different devices.
 The concepts of logging and tracing in LAMA are introduced as well.

-Before you start, you should follow the :doc:`../installation/index` to obtain a working LAMA.
+Before you start, you should follow the :doc:`installation` to obtain a working LAMA.
 With task 0 this lecture gives a step by step introduction to the basic usage of LAMA.
 The following tasks are only giving hints which functions and classes you should use to complete them.
 Please consult the